“The miracle of love comes to us in the presence of the uninterpreted moment.”- Byron Katie

 We’re all familiar with the Golden Rule: “Do unto others as you would have them do unto you.”

 It’s the very foundation of moral behavior in civil society.
-All great religious and spiritual traditions have a version of the Golden Rule – acting as a fundamental principle of how to live life.
+All great religious and spiritual traditions have a version of the Golden Rule.
+It acts as a fundamental principle of how to live life.

 The Platinum Rule is particularly important when it comes to how we speak to ourselves.

 How often do you berate yourself with the vilest of names and insults that you wouldn’t think of saying to someone else?

 I read an article recently that was making a case for self-worth coming only from the person in the mirror, and not from what anyone else says about you.
 This is a common teaching, especially the part about not letting other people’s opinions and criticisms determine your self-worth.

 But the person in the mirror is often the last person that you should rely on for your sense of self-worth.
 At least, the part of the person in the mirror that is doing most of the talking – the personality.

 The personality is not your true self; it only thinks it is.
 When you think of your identity, you are most likely identifying with your personality.
 Your identity consists of the beliefs, self-opinion, and regulations that all combine to form your personal safety zone.